Why Checking ESPN Once a Day Isn't Enough

 Continuous Monitoring, Not Snapshots

 Waiver Wizard runs a monitoring loop throughout the day and night during the NFL season.
 Every five minutes, the system checks player statuses, projection data, and injury reports across ESPN and Sleeper.
 When something meaningful changes — a projection jump above your threshold, a player going from Questionable to Out — an alert fires immediately.
+Four categories of change trigger alerts:

 - •Projection spikes: when a player's fantasy projection increases by 3+ points (configurable for premium users)